JoshuaDelosSantos/real-time-in-class-engagement-app/docs/data-model.md

 # Data Model Overview

-This document defines the relational schema we intend to introduce.
-Treat it as the source of truth during review—once approved, the corresponding migrations, repositories, and services should mirror the structure described here.
+This document defines the relational schema implemented in migration `backend/migrations/0001_sessions.sql`.
+Treat it as the source of truth when updating migrations, repositories, or services.

 ## Entity Summary